KiarashDadpour/docker-workshop/crypto-price/README.md

 ## Cryptocurrency Price Fetcher
-#### This Python script fetches the current prices of selected cryptocurrencies from the CoinGecko API and displays them in a formatted table using Pandas.
+### This Python script fetches the current prices of selected cryptocurrencies from the CoinGecko API and displays them in a formatted table using Pandas.
+### Features

 ### For use this program: